 An agenda serves both as a guide to members' preparation for the meeting and as an outline for the order of business at the meeting itself.
 Items which might be considered are:

-All employees (management and labour) should be encouraged to submit items to their committee representatives who must be given the opportunity to present the items for discussion.
-However, since the committee has only a limited time to deal with all health and safety aspects, these items should be screened before the whole committee addresses them.
-Priorities might be established based on accident experience, inspection reports, or events such as the introduction of new equipment or procedures.
-Approval of agenda items could be made by the committee as a whole, but here the danger lies in spending too much time on discussing priorities rather than on actual health and safety problems.
-The decision might best be left to the discretion of the co-chair persons, as long as both labour and management are represented in the decision.
+All members of the organization (management and workers) should be encouraged to submit items to their committee representatives, who in turn must be given the opportunity to present the items for discussion.
+However, since the committee has only a limited time to deal with all health and safety aspects, these items may need to be screened before the whole committee addresses them.
+Priorities might be established based on incident experience, inspection reports, or events such as the introduction of new equipment or procedures.
+Approval of agenda items could be made by the committee as a whole, but there is a risk that the committee may spend too much time discussing priorities rather than on actual health and safety issues.
+The decision might best be left to the discretion of the co-chairpersons as long as both workers and management are represented in the decision.

 One of the reasons for preparing an agenda is to allow each member to prepare for the meeting.
-This preparation may involve discussions with the group he/she represents, study of health and safety problems noted on the agenda, or gathering information.
+This preparation may involve discussions with the group that the member represents, the study of health and safety issues noted on the agenda, or gathering information.
 Each member needs to know the topics under consideration in order to contribute effectively at the meeting.

-A detailed agenda will help make sure that committee meetings proceed in an orderly manner but there are other considerations as well.
-The meeting should not be used as a forum for airing general complaints and grievances which have other channels for hearing.
-Disciplinary and personnel matters should be left to normal line management, personnel department, and union staff to handle while the health and safety committee devotes its attention to health and safety matters.
+A detailed agenda will help make sure that committee meetings proceed in an orderly manner, but there are other considerations as well.
+The meeting should not be used as a forum for airing general complaints and grievances, which have other channels for consideration.
+Disciplinary, human resources and personnel matters should be left to the appropriate managers, human resources, and union staff to handle while the committee devotes its attention to health and safety matters.

-On the other hand, committee members must be aware of action taken to resolve cases of fix-it items in order to be able to share the information or to take further action as a committee.
-Disagreement is to be expected on some issues but these should be resolved in a non-adversarial manner based on known facts and logical thinking which lead to reasonable recommendations.
+Committee members must be aware of actions taken to resolve cases of items in order to be able to share the information or to take further action as a committee.
+Disagreement is to be expected on some issues, but these should be resolved in a non-adversarial manner based on known facts and logical thinking, which lead to reasonable recommendations.

-All committee members should understand the manner in which decisions, recommendations, or future committee activities are made.
-As far as possible decisions should be made by consensus building.
-Formal voting should be avoided if possible because of its inherent taking sides nature.
+All committee members should understand the manner in which decisions, recommendations, or committee activities are made.
+As far as possible, decisions should be made by consensus building.
+Formal voting should be avoided if possible because of its inherent "taking sides" nature.
 No one individual should have veto power over what will be recommended.
-The ideal situation would be that consensus is reached through the process of allowing each person to present his/her arguments and having these debated by all committee members.
-Compromise solutions in the form of more than one recommendation, setting priorities, or involving interim measures may be the way out of a seemingly difficult situation.
-If general agreement can be achieved, post-decision support from the entire committee and all employees is more likely to follow.
+The ideal situation would be that consensus is reached through the process of allowing each person to present their concerns or position and have these debated by all committee members.
+Compromise solutions in the form of more than one recommendation, setting priorities, or involving interim measures may help resolve a seemingly difficult situation.
+If a general agreement can be achieved, post-decision support from the entire committee and all workers is more likely to follow.
 The decision-making process is a key element in determining committee unity and developing a spirit of cooperation necessary for it to operate effectively.

-The main function of the health and safety committees is to put forward recommendations.
-By ending each discussion item with a specific recommendation, it is less likely that they will have to be addressed at meeting after meeting.
-As with any complex question, a useful way of checking how complete the response is to see if the following questions are answered: What happened?
+The main function of the committee is to put forward recommendations.
+By ending each discussion item with a specific recommendation, the item is more likely to be resolved in a timely manner.
+As with any complex issue, a useful way of ensuring the response is appropriate is to see if the following questions are answered: What happened?
 Why did it happen?
 How did it happen?
 Where did it happen?
 When did it happen?
 And who did it happen to? are answered.
-The problem should be stated in clear terms based on known facts.
+The issue should be stated in clear terms based on known facts.

-The committee should investigate problems thoroughly and try to find their root causes.
-The recommended solution must be logical, meet all legislative requirements, and be the best possible practical method.
-The location and time frame should be specified in the recommendation.
+The committee should investigate issues thoroughly and try to find their root causes.
+The recommended solution must be appropriate, meet all legislative requirements, and be the best possible practical method.
+The time frame should be specified in the recommendation.
 In some cases, such as when a waiting period is expected while new equipment is purchased and installed, an interim solution may be required.

 Finally, and perhaps most important, the individual(s) or group responsible for taking further action should be named.

 The minutes should be brief and highlight all recommendations and decisions.
 A designated committee member needs to be assigned to record the minutes for each meeting (could be the same member or alternate each meeting).
-Notes should be taken during the meeting, using the agenda as a guide and write the minutes immediately after, while the proceedings are fresh in his/her memory.
+Notes should be taken during the meeting, using the agenda as a guide, and the minutes should be finalized immediately after while the proceedings are fresh in their memory.
 An exact copy of everything said is not required or desired, and the minutes should not be so long that they discourage workers from reading them.
 Minutes should maintain confidentiality for individuals as well.
 Co-chairs should confirm that the minutes accurately reflect what was discussed.

-Prompt posting of the minutes will show that solutions to safety problems have been followed-up without delay.
-It also indicates that the health and safety committee is operating efficiently, and emphasizes that safety is a priority item in the organization.
-Some jurisdictions require that minutes be forwarded to the employer/regulatory agency/organization representing the workers.
+Prompt posting of the minutes will show that solutions to safety concerns have been followed up without delay.
+It also indicates that the committee is operating efficiently and emphasizes that safety is a priority item in the organization.
+Some jurisdictions require that specific forms or minutes be forwarded to the employer, regulatory agency, or an organization representing the workers.

-Minutes of previous meetings are useful sources of information as they may show trends and reveal problems requiring more investigation, the training of new committee members, or the determination of safety training topics.
-The length of time they are kept may vary with the frequency of the meetings and other factors but a minimum of two years is suggested.
+Minutes of previous meetings are useful sources of information as they may show trends and reveal issues requiring more investigation, the training of new committee members, or the determination of safety training topics.
+The length of time they are kept may vary with the frequency of the meetings and other factors, but a minimum of two years is suggested.
 In some cases, the jurisdiction has mandated a record retention time period.